$3,000 Personal Loan

 Weekend and holiday funding is slower across the board.
 A lender can approve your application Saturday and still send the money Monday morning.

-How Debt-to-Income Ratio Affects Your Approval
+How Debt‑to‑Income Ratio Affects Your Application

 DTI is one of the most common reasons for a denial and one of the least understood by borrowers.